mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-layouts-python.md

 # Dynamic Layout

 A layout in Eto is a virtual grid in which controls are placed.
 The layout arranges its child controls in a table structure of rows and columns.
 It is similar to the HTML table layout.
-Undwerstanding how layout rows and columns interact with eachother is the key to using layouts effectively.
+Understanding how rows and columns interact with each other is the key to using layouts effectively.

 ## AddRow Method